• Skip to primary navigation

 Covers for three children's books: "Mix It Up" "Little Blue and Little Yellow" and "Mixed."

-Fantastic color mixing books
+Fantastic color mixing activity books

 There are so, so many children’s books about color mixing.
 Here are some of our faves that we reach for over and over again: